Freedom of religion in Africa by country: Ethiopia

 The constitution of Ethiopia codifies the separation of religion and the state, establishes freedom of religious choice, prohibits religious discrimination, and stipulates that the government will not interfere in the practice of any religion.
-The federal government generally follows these principles, although there have been abuses at the level of local government.
-Protestant and Muslim groups have alleged that the government discriminates against them.

-Religious groups must register with the government to obtain legal status, which grants them the right to congregate in public and to request land from the government for the construction of religious buildings.
+Religious groups must register with the government to obtain legal status, which grants them the right to congregate in public and to request land from the government for the construction of religious buildings and cemeteries.

 Religious instruction is not allowed in public or private schools.
 However, a separate category of religious schools are allowed to provide religious instruction.

 There have been isolated incidents of violence between religious groups.

 Political parties based on religious denominations are not allowed.

 Gabon

 The constitution of Gabon prohibits religious discrimination and provides for the freedom of religion and equality for all, irrespective of religious belief.
 It grants religious groups autonomy and the right to provide religious instruction.